doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 However with frequent daylight saving and political timezone changes you can have a UTC offset that moves in different offset directions depending on the real location.

-The solution for this dilemma seems simple: don't use timezones with DateTime(Immutable) and Doctrine 2.
+The solution for this dilemma seems simple: don't use timezones with DateTime(Immutable) and Doctrine ORM.
 However there are some workarounds that allow correct date-time handling with timezones depending on your use case:

 1a.
 Don't convert DateTimes to UTC